 Climate Change Global Effects : Large Wars, Migrations, Disease Outbreaks, Desertification, and Agricultural Failure

-Climate change will result in vast changes occurring to the world over the next few hundred years.
-And many of these changes won’t be physical ones, they will be changes to the human created infrastructure and social systems of the world.
+Climate change will result in the transformation of much of the world over the next few hundred years.
+But many of these changes won’t be physical ones, they will be changes to the human-created infrastructure and social systems of the world.
 Even if the conditions of the physical world remain well within the limits of human survival, the world will no doubt seem a very different place to people.

 At current rates of greenhouse gas emission (and not even factoring in feedback loops), the average world temperature is on track to rise by 11 degrees Fahrenheit by 2100.
-And in all likely-hood, the temperature will end up higher than that, as global emissions of greenhouse gases will very likely continue rising into the foreseeable future as the ‘undeveloped’ world continues industrializing.
+In all likely-hood though, the temperature will probably end up higher than that — as global emissions of greenhouse gases will very likely continue rising into the foreseeable future as the ‘undeveloped’ world continues industrializing.

 Modern civilization, and its massive number of infrastructure-dependent people, is almost entirely reliant upon the delicate infrastructure of the modern world for its survival.
-If any significant damage were to occur this delicately-balanced infrastructure, large numbers of people would starve, be forced to migrate, or be motivated to war, while becoming increasingly susceptible to disease and illness.
+If any significant damage were to occur to this delicately-balanced infrastructure, large numbers of people would starve, be forced to migrate, or be motivated to war, while, in the process, becoming increasingly susceptible to disease and illness.